mirnylab/pdSim/README.md

 # pdSim
 Gillespie simulations of advantageous drivers &amp; deleterious passengers in cancer

+## Overview

+This simulator is written in C with an emphasis on very-fast simulations of moderately-sized tumors.
+A forward Gillespie algorithm (the Next Reaction) is used to model cell birth, death, and mutations.

 ## Installation

 The simulator is written in C, however it is best accessed via a python wrapper.
 To download the code & build the python wrapper: